photoprism/photoprism-docs/docs/getting-started/docker-compose.md

 ### Command Reference ###

-!!! info "sudo"
+All commands may have to be prefixed with `sudo` when not running as root.
-    Please prefix with `sudo` if the current user doesn't have permission to run Docker commands.
+Note that this will change the home directory `~` to `/root` in your configuration.

 | Action           | Command                                                   |
 |------------------|-----------------------------------------------------------|